 Workforce is the driving force of a company.
 No doubt, after this fatal COVID-19 calamity gets over, people including the photographers working for various companies will still be apprehensive of the circumstance because of coronavirus’ severity.
 The current rampant killings of people worldwide will surely haunt them in the coming days and they will be hesitant to resume their works.
 Then, the onus is on the photography companies to connect with their employees and know their conditions.
 They should motivate them and offer them the required mental and financial support.
 More importantly, they have to make sure that their employees are out of phobia and concerns.

 Pandemic diseases don’t happen quite often but when they take place, they demand sweeping initiatives from various industries including the photography industry.
-Many of the existing policies may not function properly for the photographers.
+Many of the existing policies may not function properly for photographers.
 As COVID-19 disease affects health and can cause death, massive changes are required by photography companies and agencies in the healthcare policies.
 Absence in the office due to sickness should be navigated with leniency and given due gravity.
 Employees should go thorough easy process in reporting sickness and their concern should be appreciated.
 In addition to that, these companies can offer hand-sanitizers, face shields, gloves, and other healthcare products complimentarily to motivate their employees.

 When a pandemic calamity befalls on us, along with the masses, the companies also suffer.
 Even if they take precautions, there will be certain areas, in which they will fluff.
-This applies even to the photography agencies.
+This applies even to photography agencies.
 Some departments including call centers and shared service centers are likely to be affected severely after the coronavirus issue gets over as customer-connection will be limited at that time.
 Apart from that, other departments including the photographers are also vulnerable in case they are unable to encounter the consequence of this critical situation.
 So, it’s key to make sure whether liable people have the capacity to handle the imminent critical situation.

 COVID-19 disease has already expanded worldwide disrupting the business operations of global giants.
-Photography industry is also feeling the heat due to the pandemic.
-Looking at the current situation, it can be predicted that this uncertain situation would span for few months at least if not more.
+The photography industry is also feeling the heat due to the pandemic.
+Looking at the current situation, it can be predicted that this uncertain situation would span for a few months at least if not more.
 During the current dire phase, the photography companies shouldn’t get fidgety and out of their mind rather they should think of the best and worst-case scenarios.
 How passionate will people be for travel photography after undergoing such a grim phase?
-Will the demand of photographers decline?
+Will the demand for photographers decline?
 This type of reflection in advance will allow the companies to design and develop plans to combat the forthcoming adverse effects of COVID-19.

-Even though the biggest global concern and threat currently is coronavirus, this doesn’t allow the organizations including the photography companies to play down the other ongoing issues and risks.
+Even though the biggest global concern and threat currently is the coronavirus issue, this doesn’t allow the organizations including the photography companies to play down the other ongoing issues and risks.
 They can’t afford to override issues like cybersecurity which remains unaffected by the current pandemic.
-Regardless of the industry, cybersecurity can be maintained by the companies’ concerned professionals with the access to the internet and this can even be executed remotely from home.
+Regardless of the industry, cybersecurity can be maintained by the companies’ concerned professionals with access to the internet and this can even be executed remotely from home.
 Similar to this, there are other tasks including writing textual content, carrying out digital marketing, optimizing images, and many more can be accomplished easily and smoothly remotely.
-If photography companies persist on doing this type of handy official works at this moment of crisis, their trouble post-coronavirus crisis will decline to a great extent.
+If photography companies persist in doing this type of handy official works at this moment of crisis, their trouble post-coronavirus crisis will decline to a great extent.

 No doubt, coronavirus pandemic besides killing people globally is also causing economic depression gradually.
 Employees working for various companies including photography companies are unable to focus on their regular works and are more concerned about their safety.
 Some companies have already shut down their businesses while others are continuing their operations as they can.
 Many of the companies allowed their staff to work from home to keep their operations uninterrupted.

 We don’t know how long this lethal virus will haunt us but the companies have to take necessary preparations based on the available options to mitigate the upcoming adverse effects.
-Besides, managing their business operations, they should also extend their helping hands by donating money, doing philanthropic activities and spreading awareness through digital mediums.
+Besides, managing their business operations, they should also extend their helping hands by donating money, doing philanthropic activities, and spreading awareness through digital mediums.